gossamr/react-native-queue-sa/README.md

 A React Native at-least-once priority job queue / task queue backed by persistent Realm storage.
 Jobs will persist until completed, even if user closes and re-opens app.
 React Native Queue is easily integrated into OS background processes (services) so you can ensure the queue will continue to process until all jobs are completed even if app isn't in focus.
 It also plays well with Workers so your jobs can be thrown on the queue, then processed in dedicated worker threads for greatly improved processing performance.

-**This version merges the two implementations of storage of its parent repositories: RealmStorage (original) and CachedAsyncStorage (AsyncStorage provided).**
+**This version merges the two implementations of storage of its parent repositories: RealmStorage (original) and CachedAsyncStorage (EncryptedStorage provided).**

+**This fork swaps out AsyncStorage for EncryptedStorage.
+Model names are otherwise unchanged.**

 **With this you can decide which implementation to use by providing a factory method the first parameter of `queueFactory()`.
 See documentation down below for more details.**